CZ3004Group27/algo/README.md

 ## References

-This repo is based upon [a previous repo](https://github.com/CZ3004-Group-12/mdp-algorithm) working on the same project.
+This repo is based upon a previous
+repo: https://github.com/CZ3004-Group-12/mdp-algorithm working on the same project in the past.
+Having to keep the developments private during CZ3004 course, we did not fork the repo, but we tried to keep the commit history intact.

 We have contributed significantly, especially on the following aspects:

 1. Fix the path planning algorithm: the A star algorithm in the previous repo does not immediately generate a sequence of feasible movements, but an